TimothyDJones/stackstorm/README.md

-# stackstorm
+# Stackstorm
-Repository for tips and learning Stackstorm automation tool
+Repository for tips and learning [Stackstorm](https://stackstorm.com/) automation tool

 ## Stackstorm Setup Using Docker
 To start using Stackstorm with Docker.